-3.1 MAGNETIC VECTOR POTENTIAL
+3.1 MAGNETIC VECTOR POTENTIAL.

-In class and in the problem set $\bf A$ was referred to as the Magnetic Vector Potential.
-I only recalled this referred to as the Vector Potential.
+The symbol A has been referred to as the Magnetic Vector Potential in class and in the problem set.
+My recollection was that we called this the Vector Potential.
 Prefixing this with magnetic seemed counter intuitive to me since it is generated by electric sources (charges and currents).
-This terminology can be justified due to the fact that $\bf A$ generates the magnetic field by its curl.
-Some mention of this can be found in [25], which also points out that the Electric Potential refers to the scalar φ .
-Prof. Eleftheriades points out that Electric Vector Potential refers to the vector potential $\bf F$ generated by magnetic sources (because in that case the electric field is generated by the curl of $\bf F$.)
+This terminology can be justified due to the fact that A generates the magnetic field by its curl.
+Some mention of this can be found in [26], which also points out that the Electric Potential refers to the scalar φ .
+Prof. Eleftheriades points out that Electric Vector Potential refers to the vector potential F generated by magnetic sources (because in that case the electric field is generated by the curl of F.)

-3.2 PLOTS OF INFINITESIMAL DIPOLE RADIAL DEPENDENCE
+3.2 PLOTS OF INFINITESIMAL DIPOLE RADIAL DEPENDENCE.